devops-works/ansible-mariadb/README.md

 would configure mysqld to skip error "1062" when replicating, and also set the default character set for mysql clients.

+### Skip daemon restart

+In some situations, you might want to deploy a configuration change without restarting the server to avoid disruptions.
+For instance, you change the variable manually using `SET GLOBAL` and just want to align the configuration without restarting.

+In this case, you can execute the playbook with the variable `mariadb_skip_restart` set to `true`.
+This way, the restart handler will be skipped.

 ### Users

 `mariadb_users` contains a userlist like so: